Want to work with hotels? Grab 10% OFF our guide with code SHOP10

-The beauty of private boat tours is that they’re customisable and the skipper will listen to your wants and needs.
-They’ll recommend the best stops, shower you in local knowledge and make sure you have a fabulous and care free day out on the water.
+The beauty of private boat tours is that they’re customizable and the skipper will listen to your wants and needs.
+They’ll recommend the best stops, shower you in local knowledge and make sure you have a fabulous and carefree day out on the water.

 While these tours usually have a tentative itinerary, you can always choose to pack up and move on or stay a little longer if a bay steals your heart.